-Name: ID:
+Name : ID:

-Required cours es:
+Requi ed cours ges:

 1. Economics 1010 - Introduction to Microeconomics

 2. Economics 1012 - Introduction to Macroeconomics

 3. Economics 2900 - Economics and Business Statistics

 4. Economics 3010 - Intermediate Microeconomic Theory

 5. Economics 3012 - Intermediate Macroeconomic Theory

 6-8.
 Three Economics courses at the 3000/4000 level:

 1

 2

 3

 9-10.
 Two additional Economics courses:

 1

 2

-Required cogna ates:
+Requi ed cogna ates:

 11. Geography 2600 - Canada

 12. History 1000 - Western Civilization

 13. History 2710 - Canada to 1867

 14. History 2720 - Canada Since 1867

 15. Political Science 2210 - Canadian Politics and Government

 16. Statistics 1770 - Introduction to Probability and Statistics

-1010, 1012, and 2750 should be taken early in the program, since these courses are prerequisites for most other Economics courses. mics 3010 in the second or third year.
+1010, 1012, and 2750 should be taken early in the program, since these courses are prerequisites for most other Economics courses omics 3010 in the second or third year.

-nended that Economics majors include courses in Mathematics, especially courses in Calculus, as part of their overall programs.
+mended that Economics majors include courses in Mathematics, especially courses in Calculus, as part of their overall programs.

-Note: As Econom encompass nended that Economics majors include courses in Mathematics, especially courses in Calculus, as part of their overall program ics/Social Studies Education majors, students will be expected to teach Social Studies during practica.
-As a school subject, Social S es Anthropology, Geography, History, Political Science, and Sociology and focuses on Canadian content.
-Students are strongly a courses in these areas as part of their program.
+(encompasse ics/Social Studies Education majors, students will be expected to teach Social Studies during practica.
+As a school subject, Social Studies Anthropology, Geography, History, Political Science, and Sociology and focuses on Canadian content.
+Students are strongly advis courses in these areas as part of their program.

+Stud ent No otes